mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

 # Port set up in AWS
     ### if host="0.0.0.0" and port=8080 in app.py and Public IPv4 address is 3.7.68.180 on clicking the instance id in the instances in the EC2
-    ### click on Security then click on launch-wizard-1 then select the security group launch-wizard-1 then click on Inbound rules then click on Edit inbound rules then Add rule then fill
+    ### click on Security then click on launch-wizard-1 then click on Edit inbound rules then Add rule then fill
         Type: Custom TCP
         Port Range: 8080
         Source: 0.0.0.0/0 (or your IP for better security)